 Initial Introduction (Late 1950s)

-I-35 was planned under the Federal-Aid Highway Act enacted during President Eisenhower's administration in 1956.
-It was part of a national infrastructure project aimed at streamlining the rapidly increasing automobile usage and intercity logistics. -
+I-35 was planned in accordance with the Federal-Aid Highway Act established during President Eisenhower's administration in 1956.
+It was part of a national infrastructure project aimed at improving the efficiency of automobile use and logistics between cities during a time of rapid growth. -

-Construction of the San Antonio to Austin Section (1960s)
+Construction of the San Antonio to Austin Segment (1960s)

 -

-In San Antonio, the I-35 section was fully opened in 1962, becoming the first completed urban section in Texas.
+In San Antonio, the I-35 segment was fully opened in 1962, becoming the first completed urban segment in Texas.

 -

-The downtown section in Austin was completed in 1962 by constructing an elevated road over the existing road known as East Avenue.
+The downtown segment in Austin was completed in 1962 by constructing an elevated roadway over the existing road known as East Avenue.

 -

-The entire section connecting the two cities was mostly completed by the mid-1960s, accelerating economic and population growth in the Central Texas region.
+The entire segment connecting the two cities was mostly completed by the mid-1960s, accelerating economic and population growth in the Central Texas region.

 -